-- (1) The fishing periods for each IPHC Regulatory Area apply where the catch limits specified in Section 12 have not been taken. - (2) Unless the Commission specifies otherwise, commercial fishing for Pacific halibut in all IPHC Regulatory Areas may begin no earlier in the year than 12:00 local time on DD April. - (3) All commercial fishing for Pacific halibut in all IPHC Regulatory Areas shall cease for the year at 12:00 local time on DD October/November. - (4) The first fishing period in the IPHC Regulatory Area 2A non-tribal directed commercial fishery shall begin at 08:00 on the fourth Wednesday in June and terminate at 18:00 local time the next day, unless the Commission specifies otherwise.
-If the Commission determines that the catch limit specified for IPHC Regulatory Area 2A in Section 12 has not been exceeded, it may announce a second fishing period of up to two fishing days to begin on the second Wednesday in July, and, if necessary, a third fishing period of up to two fishing days to begin on the fourth Wednesday in July. - (5) Notwithstanding paragraph (7) of section 12, an incidental catch fishery is authorized during the sablefish seasons in IPHC Regulatory Area 2A in accordance with regulations promulgated by NOAA Fisheries.
+- (4) The first fishing period in the IPHC Regulatory Area 2A non-tribal directed commercial fishery shall begin at 08:00 on the 24 June 2020 and terminate at 18:00 local time on the 26 June 2020, unless the Commission specifies otherwise.
+If the Commission determines that the catch limit specified for IPHC Regulatory Area 2A in Section 12 has not been exceeded, it may announce a second fishing period of up to three fishing days to begin on 8 July 2020, and, if necessary, a third fishing period of up to three fishing days to begin on 22 July 2020. - (5) Notwithstanding paragraph (7) of section 12, an incidental catch fishery is authorized during the sablefish seasons in IPHC Regulatory Area 2A in accordance with regulations promulgated by NOAA Fisheries.
 This fishery will occur between the dates and times listed in paragraphs 2 and 3 of this section. - (6) Notwithstanding paragraph (2), and paragraph (7) of section 12, an incidental catch fishery is authorized during salmon troll seasons in IPHC Regulatory Area 2A in accordance with regulations promulgated by NOAA Fisheries.
 This fishery will occur between the dates and times listed in paragraphs 2 and 3 of this section.